-Task Area Detail Maintenance Items - Element-level You create maintenance items in the Maintenance window.
-Typically you create: A defect to record a failure to meet a requirement for the current model element A change to record a change in requirement for the current model element An issue to record a risk factor that might affect the project being recorded for the current model element A task to record work in progress and work outstanding for the current model element A feature to record a feature in requirement for the current model element A document to record supporting documentation such as Help, release notes and user comments Creating and Editing Maintenance Items Tasks that you might perform when working with maintenance items include: Moving or copying maintenance items between maintenance types Generating new items of one type from an item of a different type Creating elements from maintenance items Showing maintenance items on elements in a diagram
+Task Area Detail Maintenance Items - Element-leve 1 You create maintenance items in the Maintenance window.
+Typically you create: A defect to record a failure to meet a requirement for the current model element A change to record a change in requirement for the current model element An issue to record a risk factor that might affect the project being recorded

-Adding a maintenance item directly to an element via in-place editing Generating a report on the status of maintenance items of specific types or all types Maintenance - System-level To represent changes, defects and issues that apply to the model you can create Change and Issue elements with - if necessary - subordinate structures.
+Items Maintenance between maintenance types Generating new items of one type from an item of a different type Creating elements from maintenance items Showing maintenance items on elements in a diagram Adding a maintenance item directly to an element via in-place editing Generating a report on the status of maintenance items of specific types or all types To represent changes, defects and issues Creating and Editing Maintenance Tasks that you might perform when working with maintenance items include:Moving or copying maintenance items for the current model element A task to record work in progress and work outstanding for the current model element A feature to record a feature in requirement for the current model element A document to record supporting documentation such as Help, release notes and user comments that apply to the model you can create Change and Issue elements with - if necessary - subordinate structures.

+System-level

 To represent issues and tasks that apply to the progress of the project as a whole and that are not related to model structures, you create Project Issue and Project Task records in Project Management.